-Since moving in to the ranch in 2006 we have constructed a new lodge on the frame of the old family house, completely refurbished three cabins and built three more from scratch.
+Since moving in to Grizzly Bear Ranch in 2006 we have constructed a new lodge on the frame of the old family house.
+We have also completely refurbished three cabins and built three more from scratch.

 The two Redfish cabins both have timber-frame elements and were built by a local carpenter in 2014.
 We inherited Whitewater, Logjam and Rapid from the previous owners who first started building in the mid 1990s.

-Each cabin comes with its own bathroom, wireless internet access, a DVD player and a few nature-themed DVDs, a bird guide, a pair of binoculars, tea and coffee service and, of course, freshly-laundered linen and towels.
+Each cabin comes with its own bathroom.
+Each has wireless internet access, a DVD player as well as a bird guide, a pair of binoculars, tea and coffee service and, of course, freshly-laundered linen and towels.

-During your stay we will take you out into the wilderness, on forest walks, into the high alpine, rafting down our blue-green river and on to remote mountain lakes in our Zodiacs or kayaks.
+During your stay we will take you out into the wilderness, on forest walks, into the high alpine and rafting down our blue-green river.

 When you are at the ranch you can wander the garden and enjoy the beautiful views of the river that flows past your feet.

-For those of you who are keen we are always happy to give you a tour of our renewable energy system – we get our electricity almost entirely from solar for most of the year – or explain the measures we have implemented to ensure we make the best out of the local produce available.
+For those of you who are keen we are always happy to give you a tour of our renewable energy system – we get our electricity almost entirely from solar for most of the year.
+We can also explain the measures we have implemented to ensure we make the best out of the local produce available.

 Julius is a pilot, has an enduring interest in world politics, and is always happy to talk about his love of bears and the wilderness.
-Kristin is a died-in-the-wool foodie happy to exchange cooking tips and show guests her herb garden.
+Kristin is a dyed-in-the-wool foodie.
+She is always happy to exchange cooking tips and show guests her herb garden.